 Track length: Between 24 and 37km, depending on which tracks you take and how far you want to walk.

 We stayed in Coles Bay for a few days and did several parts of this walk but have yet to complete it as a four-day experience.
-It is on our must-do list for next year.
+The is one of Tasmania’s most beautiful areas so more time here is most certainly on our bucket list.

 The Maria Island Walk